China Entry Requirements: Visa-Free & Customs Rules

 China offers two main visa-free entry pathways for eligible travelers:

-- 30-Day Unilateral Visa Waiver: Nationals of 48 countries can enter China without a visa for tourism, business, family visits, conferences, sports competitions, or study tours (≤30 days).
+1. 30-Day Unilateral Visa Waiver: Nationals of 50 countries may enter China visa-free for tourism, business, family visits, conferences, sports competitions, or study tours (≤30 days).

 General China Entry Requirements for Global Travelers